How to Create Sparkling Geode Gems — Easy Step-by-Step Guide

 1. 1

 Prepare your workspace by covering it with newspaper or a plastic tablecloth to protect surfaces from plaster and food coloring.
+Ensure good ventilation in the area where you'll be working and drying your geodes.

 2. 2

-Step 2: Choose your geode molds.
-If using aluminum foil, crumple it into a bowl shape wi
+Step 2: Select and prepare your geode molds.
+If using aluminum foil, carefully crumple i

 3. 3